MIC-DKFZ/semantic_segmentation/README.md

 Click [here](https://cs.stanford.edu/~roozbeh/pascal-context/trainval.tar.gz) for directly downloading the labels or do it manually by downloading the file *trainval.tar.gz (30.7 MB file)* from [PASCAL-Context](https://cs.stanford.edu/~roozbeh/pascal-context/#download).
 Click [here](http://host.robots.ox.ac.uk/pascal/VOC/voc2010/VOCtrainval_03-May-2010.tar) for directly downloading the images or do it manually by downloading the file *training/validation data (1.3GB tar file)* from [PASCAL VOC](http://host.robots.ox.ac.uk/pascal/VOC/voc2010/index.html#devkit).
-Unzip both filse and put them into a folder.
+Unzip both files and put them into a folder.
 The structure of you folders should look like this:

 ````